 Consumer data protection laws are increasing in number and severity, presenting new challenges for organizations every day.
 Even if your business is based in an area that doesn’t have comprehensive data legislation, simply collecting data on users where laws do exist is enough to force you to comply.
 With fines that can reach into the tens of millions of dollars, data compliance has become more important than ever.

-So, what laws does your business need to know about?
-How much can you be fined if you’re in violation of the law?
+So, what data compliance laws does your business need to know about?
+How much can a business be fined for a breach of data protection?

 We’ve chosen 5 significant data laws to date to discuss: